 The best thing about the 80/20 rule is that you're never saying, "I can't eat that."
 Instead, you're saying, "I can eat this today and have that tomorrow."

 What’s the best way to use 80/20 rule?

-To succeed with the 80/20 rule, you have to follow it on a daily basis.
-That means 80 percent of your daily calories should come from healthy, unprocessed whole foods and 20 percent should come from treats.
+To succeed with the 80/20 rule, trying staying within these guidelines as many days as you can.
+If you’re aiming for 80 percent of your diet to come from fresh and unprocessed whole foods, why not treat yourself with up to 20 percent of your favorite treats?
 For someone targeting 1500 calories a day that means you’d use about 1200 calories for healthy, nutritious meals and 300 calories for your treat.

 Some people try to apply the 80 percent rule to weekdays and the 20 percent rule to weekends, but this can lead to overeating since you've denied yourself treats all week.